Skip to Main Content

 Specialized Crew Requirements

 Marine filming needs crew comfortable working on boats and around water.
 Camera operators need sea legs and experience with marine stabilization.
-Gaffers must understand waterproof electrical systems and marine safety protocols.
+Gaffers must know waterproof electrical systems and marine safety protocols.

 Vessel Operations and Transport

-Professional marine filming often requires multiple vessels—camera boats, safety boats, and talent transport.
+Pro marine filming often needs many vessels—camera boats, safety boats, and talent transport.
 Boat operators need commercial licenses and local water knowledge.
-Fuel costs, harbor fees, and vessel insurance add significant budget line items.
+Fuel costs, harbor fees, and vessel insurance add major budget line items.
 Our marine coordinators handle vessel booking, crew transport, and harbor logistics.

 Equipment Protection and Transport

-Marine environments threaten expensive equipment with salt water, humidity, and constant motion.
-Waterproof cases, desiccant systems, and rinse protocols are essential.
-Equipment transport between vessel and shore requires planning and protection.
-Consider backup systems—equipment failure on water can end shooting days quickly.
+Marine environments threaten costly gear with salt water, humidity, and constant motion.
+Waterproof cases, desiccant systems, and rinse protocols are key.
+Gear transport between vessel and shore needs planning and protection.
+Consider backup systems—gear failure on water can end shooting days fast.

 Marine Filming Budget Considerations